atoates/router_logger/CLICKUP-PROPERTY-TYPE-SETUP.md

 When you assign a router to a property with `validateClickUp: true` (default):

 1. ✅ Fetches the task from ClickUp API
-2. ✅ Checks for "Type" custom field
+2. ✅ Checks task_type field
-3. ✅ Verifies Type = "property"
+3. ✅ Verifies Task Type = "Property"
 4. ✅ Uses official task name from ClickUp
 5. ✅ Creates assignment in database

 If validation fails:
 - ❌ Returns 400 Bad Request
-- ❌ Error: "Task X is not a property task.
-Please select a task with Type = 'property'."
+- ❌ Error: "Task 'XYZ' has Task Type 'Task (default)' but needs to be 'Property'.
+Please select a task with Task Type = 'Property'."

-## Benefits of Type Field
+## Benefits of Task Types

+1. **Native ClickUp Feature** - No custom fields needed
+2. **Visual Organization** - Different icons for different task types
+3. **Better Filtering** - ClickUp UI filters by task type
-1. **Data Integrity** - Prevents assigning routers to wrong task types
+4. **Data Integrity** - Prevents assigning routers to wrong task types
-2. **Clear Organization** - Easy to filter routers vs properties
-3. **Better Reporting** - Can count tasks by type
-4. **Scalability** - Can add more types later (e.g., "gateway", "sensor")
+5. **Scalability** - Can add more task types later (e.g., "Gateway", "Sensor")

+## Available Task Types

+Based on your screenshot, you have these task types available:
+- Task (default)
+- Milestone
+- Account
+- Asset
+- Camera Log
+- Contact
+- Email
+- Form Response
+- Meeting Note
+- Payment
+- **Property** ✅ (use this for property tasks)
+- Verification

+You can also create custom task types for routers if desired (e.g., "Router" task type).

 ## Next Steps

-After setting up the Type field:
+After setting up property task types:

-1. ✅ Create property tasks
+1. ✅ Create property tasks with Task Type = "Property"
-2. ✅ Set Type = "property" on each
-3. ✅ Test property search API
+2. ✅ Test property search API
-4. ✅ Assign routers to properties
+3. ✅ Assign routers to properties
-5. 🔲 Build frontend UI with property search dropdown
+4. 🔲 Build frontend UI with property search dropdown
-6. 🔲 Set up ClickUp relationship fields (optional)
+5. 🔲 Set up ClickUp relationship fields (optional)

 ## Troubleshooting

 ### "No properties found"
-- Ensure tasks have Type field set to exactly "property" (lowercase)
+- Ensure tasks have Task Type set to "Property" (not "Task" default)
 - Check that tasks are not archived
 - Verify you're searching in the correct list

-### "Task is not a property task"
+- Task type name is case-insensitive but must be exactly "Property"

+### "Task has Task Type 'X' but needs to be 'Property'"
-- The task doesn't have a Type field, or
+- The task is using a different task type
-- Type field is not set to "property", or
-- Using labels instead of dropdown field
+- Click the task type icon in the task and select "Property"
+- Make sure you're selecting a task that represents a physical property

-### Custom field not showing
+### Task type not available
-- Refresh ClickUp UI
-- Check field is added to the list (not just the workspace)
+- Check workspace settings → ClickUps → Task Types
+- "Property" should be in the default task types
-- Try creating a new task to verify field appears
+- If missing, create a custom task type named "Property"